(More pictures on Flickr)

 Hi!
 Thanks for visiting.

-I am a proud dad, busy nerd, handyman, gardener, and farmer.
-I like to build things and I get a kick out of helping other people learn.
-I also like to fix up and work on old houses, particularly woodworking and electrical.
+I am a proud dad, busy nerd, handyman, gardener, and occasional farmer.
+I like to build things and I get a kick out of helping other people learn and grow.
 When I can, I also enjoy being in nature and working on forest trails.

 I post infrequently on Instagram.